 The issues concerned with legal aspects of trials in general – including non-interventional studies in the Czech Republic and Slovakia – are closely linked to the European legislation.

-Act No. 378/2007 Coll., on Pharmaceuticals and on Amendments to Some Related Acts (Act on Pharmaceuticals) is the main legal act for clinical trials in the Czech Republic.
+Act No. 378/2007 Coll., on Pharmaceuticals and on Amendments to Some Related Acts (Act on Pharmaceuticals) is the main legal act for clinical trials on pharmaceuticals in the Czech Republic.
 This Act was amended by Act No. 70/2013 Coll.
 Furthermore, Decree No. 228/2008 Coll. of MZ CR (Ministry of Health of the Czech Republic) on Marketing Authorisation of Medicinal Products, as subsequently amended, is also part of the legal framework.

 According to the Czech legislation, a non-interventional post-authorisation study is defined as follows:

 “Non-interventional post-authorisation study of a medicinal product for human use shall mean any study in which an authorised medicinal product for human use is prescribed in the usual manner in accordance with the terms of the marketing authorisation and in which the assignment of the patient to a particular therapeutic strategy is not decided in advance by a study protocol but falls within current practice and the prescription of the medicine by the attending physician is clearly separated from the decision to include the patient in the study, while no additional diagnostic or monitoring procedures are applied to the patients and epidemiological methods are used for the analysis of collected data; non-interventional post-authorisation studies include epidemiological, pharmacoeconomic and research studies.” (§ 3a par.
 2)

 The same legal norm also defines who is the investigator of a non-interventional clinical trial, and what are his/her obligations: